-Robert (Bobby) Moy is a principal with Clarion.
+Robert (Bobby) Moy is a managing director with Clarion.
 Since joining Clarion in 2004, he has built expertise in a broad range of therapeutic areas and projects—from rare to mass markets and from the earliest stages of product development through launch.

 Bobby’s key project types include: